 For commercial spaces, consider hiring professional floor cleaning services that specialize in tile surfaces.
 These services use effective methods to ensure your tiles are well-maintained.

 If your tiles already have scratch marks, don’t worry.
-You can try several DIY methods at home to get quick fix for them.
+You can try several DIY methods at home to get a quick fix.

 Use non-gel toothpaste for minor scratches.
 Apply a small amount to the scratched area and gently rub in circular motions using a soft cloth.
 Rinse with water and repeat the process if needed.
 This method works well on ceramic tiles.